farrukh-ahm/Borrow-A-Story-Library/README.md

 ![Logged-in homepage](./media/images/homepage-loggedin.JPG)

 ### Book Borrow/Return Page <a name="borrow"></a>
-Upon clicking Borrow/Return button, the user is redirected to a new page where the user can read a brief summary of the book, and if they want to borrow it, they can just put in the date they are willing to return the book and borrow it directly.
-For returning, the same can be done, by just clicking the Return button, the databse will record the book as returned by the user.
+Upon clicking Borrow/Return button, the user is redirected to a new page where the user can read a summary of the book, and if they want to borrow it, they can just select a return date and borrow it directly.
+For returning, the same can be done, by just clicking the Return button, the database will record the book as returned by the user.
 <br>

 ![Borrow the book](./media/images/issue-page-1.JPG)